lockys/gae-django-skeleton/README.rst

 To use this project follow these steps:

 #.
 Create your working environment
 #.
+Install GAE sdk
+#.
 Install Django
 #.
-Create the new project using the django-two-scoops template
+Create the new project using the GAE-django template
 #.
 Install additional dependencies
 #.
 Use the Django admin to create the project